nmucciaro/html-jon-doe-resume-solved/README.md

-# Exercise: John Doe's Resume
+# Exercise: Nick Mucciaro Resume

 !NOTE!
 The "Jon Doe" is a placeholder for your first and last names.